Last Updated on July 14, 2025 by The Insurance Pros

 Medical Payments to Others

-Covers guest injuries on your property (starting at $1,000).
+It provides coverage for injuries sustained by guests on your property, with a starting point of $1,000.
 This does not cover you or household members.

 Personal Liability Coverage

-Protects you if someone is injured at your home or you damage someone else’s property.
-Most policies start at $100,000 in liability coverage.
+Helps cover legal costs or repairs if someone is hurt at your rental or if you damage someone else’s property.
+Most policies start at $100,000 in coverage.

 Why Landlords Require Renters Insurance in Michigan